Avista Corporation research snapshot

 Industry trend

 Avista sits inside grid modernization, electrification, Pacific Northwest population growth, reshoring interest, data-center power demand, and clean energy transition trends.
-These are favorable for utility demand growth, but Avista must receive regulatory approval for cost recovery and manage customer affordability in its relatively modest service territory economy.
+These are favorable for utility demand growth, but Avista must receive regulatory approval for cost recovery and manage customer affordability in its modest service territory economy.

 Valuation and margin of safety